jim-steerforth/cli-linux/pages/01.basics/08.adding-a-sudo-user/docs.md

     <p>Set password prompts:<br> Enter new UNIX password:<br> Retype new UNIX password:<br> passwd: password updated successfully<br></p>
 </div>
 <p>
     Password is entered twice.
-Make sure it is strong.</p>
+Make sure it is strong.
+The other details can be folled in or skiped.</p>
 <p></p>
 <div style="background-color:black;color:white;padding:20px;">